Shelrothman/grapes_mobile/README.md

 ## What is this App?
 This app is a mobile version of the GRAPES© practice.
 It is a tool to help you to practice GRAPES© daily.
 It is also a tool to help you to track your progress and see your growth over time.
 You keep track every day of your planned activities.
 You can share the activities you have done with others.
 You can also see what others have done and get ideas for your own GRAPES© practice in the Global Feed.

+## How to use this App
+- The `Home` screen is where you can edit your grape for the day.
+Tap on the text in the letter you want to edit, fill it in, then hit save!
+From the home screen, you can share any of your letters to the global feed.
+- The `Global Feed`  screen is where you can view other people's grapes for inspiration and ideas.
+You can copy any of the values directly and use.
+- The `History` screen is where you can view your past grapes.
+Keep in mind we don't store your data past one month.
 ## Screenshots
 <span style="display:flex;flexDirection:row;">
 Home Screen <br/>